Null hypothesis and Alternative Hypothesis

 A hypothesis is a proposed explanation for a phenomenon, based on observation, reasoning, or scientific theory, awaiting verification or falsification through experimentation and data analysis.
 It serves as a starting point for investigation, guiding the research process by suggesting what outcomes to expect.
 In the realm of statistics and scientific research, hypotheses are crucial for designing experiments, analyzing results, and advancing knowledge.

-The null hypothesis and alternative hypothesis are required to be fragmented properly before the data collection and interpretation phase in the research.
+You must properly fragment the null hypothesis and alternative hypothesis before the data collection and interpretation phase in the research.
 Well fragmented hypotheses indicate that the researcher has adequate knowledge in that particular area and is thus able to take the investigation further because they can use a much more systematic system.
 It gives direction to the researcher on his/her collection and interpretation of data.

 The null hypothesis and alternative hypothesis are useful only if they state the expected relationship between the variables or if they are consistent with the existing body of knowledge.
-They should be expressed as simply and concisely as possible.
+You should express them as simply and concisely as possible.
 They are useful if they have explanatory power.

 The purpose and importance of the null hypothesis and alternative hypothesis are that they provide an approximate description of the phenomena.
-The purpose is to provide the researcher or an investigator with a relational statement that is directly tested in a research study.
+It provides the researcher with a relational statement that they can directly test in a study.
 The purpose is to provide the framework for reporting the inferences of the study.
-The purpose is to behave as a working instrument of the theory.
-The purpose is to prove whether or not the test is supported, which is separated from the investigator’s own values and decisions.
+It also behaves as a working instrument of the theory.
+The purpose is to test whether the hypothesis supports the research, independent of the investigator’s values and decisions.
 They also provide direction to the research.

-The null hypothesis is generally denoted as H0.
+Researchers generally denote the null hypothesis as H0.
 It states the exact opposite of what an investigator or an experimenter predicts or expects.
 It basically defines the statement which states that there is no exact or actual relationship between the variables.

-The alternative hypothesis is generally denoted as H1.
+Researchers generally denote the alternative hypothesis as H1.
 It makes a statement that suggests or advises a potential result or an outcome that an investigator or the researcher may expect.
 It has been categorized into two categories: directional alternative hypothesis and non directional alternative hypothesis.

 The directional hypothesis is a kind that explains the direction of the expected findings.
 Sometimes this type of alternative hypothesis is developed to examine the relationship among the variables rather than a comparison between the groups.